 Enhance Your Resume -- Serve on the Board or a CAP Committee

-Use Speaking Opportunities and Be Part of Future Speakers Bureau:
+Use Speaking Opportunities at our Meetups and Be Part of Future Speakers Bureau

 We often rely upon members as speakers to provide the educational content at CAP Network meetings.
 Also, in the planning stages is a speakers bureau to promote speakers among CAP members for public events.
 You may post your credentials as a speaker and they will be available to the general public who come to our website.
 This feature will take some time to develop fully and will require volunteer help to manage.